 This jacket doesn’t have the design quality of the Patagonia Torrentshell or Marmot PreCip.
 The shell material, velcro, and zippers provide what some would call a cheap feel.
 It’s loose-fitting and formless in comparison, and the hood lacks a stiffened brim.
 The floppiness can reduce your mobility at times, and the sleeves may bunch up, so you get cold wrists if you’re long-limbed.

 It’s not as breathable either, although it’s improved from the original Venture jacket.
 It doesn’t fall far behind the Patagonia Torrentshell, though.
-Amazon customers give it four stars.

 This is where the Venture 2 has a slight edge.
 It’s ultra-light and packs down very small.
 Although not as small as the PreCip.